lenkiefer/lenkiefer.github.com/_posts/2016-08-09-trends-in-credit.md

 ![plot of chunk debt-2016q2-levels](/img/Rfig/debt-2016q2-levels-1.svg)

-While most forms of debt rose, fell and recovered leading up to, during, and after the Great Recession, Student debt has pretty much gone up in a straight line.
+While most forms of debt rose, fell and recovered leading up to, during, and after the Great Recession, student debt has pretty much gone up in a straight line.

 If you use an index so that 2003Q1 = 100, you can include mortgage and total debt: